rithi-krishnaraj/ms2_App/README.md

 # MS2 Scan Analyzer

 This project is a Streamlit application designed for analyzing MS2 scans.
-It provides a user-friendly interface for uploading mass spectrometry data files, processing the data, and viewing/visualizing the results.
+It provides a user-friendly interface for uploading mass spectrometry data files, processing the data against the GNPS FaastSearch, and viewing/visualizing the results.

 ## Project Structure